craigwrong/bitcoin-tech/libbtc/build-ios.md

-# Building libbtc to target iOS
+# Building libbtc for iOS

 ## Make sure it builds for macOS first